 In order to receive academic credits, grade reports, transcript of record or degree, a student's indebtedness to the University must be settled, and the student must account satisfactorily for all property entrusted to the student's care.

 It is further the policy of the University that any outstanding balance due to the University after the student ceases to be enrolled is subject to referral for collection.
 The student will be responsible for the fees of any collection agency, which may be based on a percentage at a maximum of 33.3% of the debt, and all costs and expenses, including reasonable attorney fees we incur in such collection efforts.
-I understand that by providing my telephone number, I agree and give express consent that Lander University or anyone working on their behalf, including third party vendors, may contact me at the number provided by manually dialing the number or by using automated dialing technology.
+By providing your telephone number, you are agreeing and giving express consent that Lander University or anyone working on their behalf, including third party vendors, may contact you at the number provided by manually dialing the number or by using automated dialing technology.

 When a student withdraws completely from the University, funds paid to the student's account may be prorated, refunded, returned, or removed.
 Funds will be returned in the following order.